How long will it take to be initiated?

 Will I still be able to work while in a sorority?

 In today’s economy, very few students attend college without outside employment.
 The sororities recognize this and work with members to meet financial and attendance obligations.
 Many students find sorority membership an advantage in that networking with alumnae can produce job possibilities and referrals.

 The acronym PNM stands for Potential New Member.
 A PNM is a non-member who is eligible to participate in the recruitment process and usually has an interest in possibly affiliating with a Greek letter organization.

 What is a Pi Chi?

 A Pi Chi is a disaffiliated sorority member who acts as your counselor or guide during Formal Recruitment.
 She is your go-to-girl during the recruitment process.
-Your counselor will be in contact with you via OrgSync.
-Instructions for OrgSync can be found here.
+Your counselor will be in contact with you through phone and email the first week of August.

 How does Formal Recruitment Work?

 Formal Recruitment is the main process the five NPC sororities at UCA use to recruit new members.
 It's a three day process that takes place in late August.
 Formal Recruitment is a mutual selection process - just as the sororities are narrowing down the number of women attending each round, you (as the Potential New Member) are indicating to Panhellenic which events you would like to attend the next day.

 All women will visit all 5 sororities during the First Round, however, the remaining process will be by invitation only.
 As soon as the parties end for the day, you will give Panhellenic a ranked list of the sororities in preference order.
 For the Second Round, you will be able to attend up to 4 events; so after the First Round, you will let us know which 4 sororities would be on your ideal schedule.
 Our system sees which of those 4 have invited you back; if one does not invite you back, the system then tries to see if you were invited back to your next preference to make your schedule full.